rcy1314/nand/README.md

 Copyright Notice
 ----

-Developers do not own images or any information by using.
+Developers do not own images or any information with use.

 License
 ----